 A Little History:

 Once completed, Snively donated the road to the city of Duluth as a gift.
 The road was extremely popular with the locals as a scenic parkway.
-Sadly, it was not maintained and within 10 years those wooden bridges were in such disrepair that the road was impassable to vehicles.
+Sadly, it was not maintained, and within 10 years, those wooden bridges were in such disrepair that the road was impassable to vehicles.

 In 1910, the road was turned over to Duluth’s park commission for management.
 They devised a new plan to save the road.
-Morell & Nichols, an architectural and landscape firm out of Minneapolis was hired to redesign the bridges.
+Morell & Nichols, an architectural and landscape firm out of Minneapolis, was hired to redesign the bridges.

 In 1939, with the completion of the Hawk Ridge extension, Amity Parkway was finally connected to Skyline Parkway.
-This led to some navigational changes to the road and it was diverted around two of the bridges from Snively’s original roadway.
+This led to some navigational changes to the road, and it was diverted around two of the bridges from Snively’s original roadway.

-These two bridges still exist and can be visited, they are part of a hiking and cross country ski trail through Hawks Ridge. #8 and #9 can be found just off the parking lot on the right side of the road after crossing bridge #7.
+These two bridges still exist and can be visited.
+They are part of a hiking and cross-country ski trail through Hawks Ridge. #8 and #9 can be found just off the parking lot on the right side of the road after crossing bridge #7.

 The seven bridges that are still in use were once again restored in the mid-1990s.
 Work was done in order from most damaged to least and completed in 1997.